awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 You can set a different local time zone for a DB instance and one or more of its read replicas\.
 To do this, use a different parameter group for the DB instance and the replica or replicas and set the `time_zone` parameter in each parameter group to a different local time zone\.

-If you are replicating across AWS Regions, then the replication master DB instance and the read replica use different parameter groups \(parameter groups are unique to an AWS Region\)\.
+If you are replicating across AWS Regions, then the source DB instance and the read replica use different parameter groups \(parameter groups are unique to an AWS Region\)\.
 To use the same local time zone for each instance, you must set the `time_zone` parameter in the instance's and read replica's parameter groups\.

 When you restore a DB instance from a DB snapshot, the local time zone is set to UTC\.
 You can update the time zone to your local time zone after the restore is complete\.
 If you restore a DB instance to a point in time, then the local time zone for the restored DB instance is the time zone setting from the parameter group of the restored DB instance\.